Conor O'Mahony (priest): Influence and death

 Although it had minimal influence, the book had a quasi-Black Legend afterlife in politics.
 The radical faction within the Confederates referred to the Confederate Oath of Association as their foundation, rather than the Disputatio apologetica.

 Nevertheless, Sir Kenelm Digby, an English Catholic diplomat, who represented Charles I in Rome, complained that Cardinal Rinuccini tolerated the Disputatio apologetica (he had refused to hand Athlone priest Fr.
 John Bane over to the authorities after he was found with a copy) and for the Old English within the Irish Confederacy they feared that the book was on the backburner to endorse making Owen Roe O'Neill the High King of Ireland in place of the Stuart dynasty if the opportunity availed itself.

 Sometime after the defeat of the Irish Confederates (and also the Irish Royalists) following the Cromwellian conquest of Ireland, O'Mahony did eventually go public with the fact that he had authored the document.
 He admitted this to Patrick Plunkett, the Bishop of Ardagh.
-Although he was healthy and in good shape, soon after, he suddenly fell ill and died at the Jesuit House in Lisbon on 28 Feberuary 1656.
+Although he was healthy and in good shape, soon after, he suddenly fell ill and died at the Jesuit House in Lisbon on 28 February 1656.
 The circumstances of his death have never been fully investigated.
 The "go-to" reference work for the Irish view of the period has tended to have been the six-volume Commentarius Rinuccinianus compiled by Fr.
 Barnabas O'Ferrall and Fr.
 Daniel O'Connell (later edited by Fr.
 Stanislaus Kavanagh) and makes no mention of the work.
 Protestants used the document as evidence of "Catholic treason" sporadically, even printing copies in 1826 in the campaign against Catholic Emancipation.
 The work was finally translated into English from the Latin by John Minahane of the Aubane Historical Society in 2010.